RATTLESNAKE-VIPER/Reminder/README.md

 		 -Delete

 ######Map/Location
-	- See the list of locations for the set reminders
+	- See the list of locations for the set reminder
 	- Can drop new pin and save the location for future use

 ######Settings